View of the Cuicocha crater lake

 Where does the name Cuicocha come from?

-Most people that visit the lake are told Cuicocha means the Lago del Cuy, the Lake of the Guinea Pig.
+“Cuicocha” means the Lago del Cuy, the Lake of the Guinea Pig.

 Indigenous offering site on the Cuicocha lake

-Offering site (Waccha Karana)
+Offering site (Waccha Karana) at the lake.

 Two islands, not one